-Recommended approach: An approach, expressly recommended by the Commission, is for transit Member States to recognise return decisions issued by the first Member State in accordance with Annex 39 to the Schengen Handbook "STANDARD FORM FOR RECOGNISING A RETURN DECISION FOR THE PURPOSES OF TRANSIT BY LAND" (issued by Commission in September 2011, following consultations with concerned Member States at technical level and discussion within the Migration-Expulsion WP of the Council).
+Recommended approach: An approach, expressly recommended by the Commission, is for transit Member States to recognise return decisions issued by the first MS in accordance with Annex 39 to the Schengen Handbook "STANDARD FORM FOR RECOGNISING A RETURN DECISION FOR THE PURPOSES OF TRANSIT BY LAND" (issued by Commission in September 2011, following consultations with concerned Member States at technical level).

-According to this approach, the transit Member State may recognise the return decision including the period of voluntary departure granted by the first Member State and will let the returnee transit on the basis of the recognised decision and the recognised period of voluntary departure.
-This approach has the advantage that the transit State is not obliged to issue a new return decision and that it can ask the first Member State to reimburse all cost related to removal if something goes wrong and the returnee needs to be removed at the cost of the transit State (in application of Decision 2004/191 setting out the criteria for compensation of financial imbalances resulting from the application of Directive 2001/40).
+According to this approach, the transit Member State may recognise the return decision including the period of voluntary departure granted by the first MS and will let the returnee transit on the basis of the recognised decision and the recognised period of voluntary departure.
+This approach has the advantage that the transit State is not obliged to issue a new return decision and that it can ask the first MS to reimburse all cost related to removal if something goes wrong and the returnee needs to be removed at the cost of the transit State (in application of Decision 2004/191 setting out the criteria for compensation of financial imbalances resulting from the application of Directive 2001/40).

-Those Member States which are still reluctant to use this voluntary option (either as sending or receiving Member State) are encouraged to join in and to inform Commission and other Member States about their participation.
+Those MS which are still reluctant to use this voluntary option (either as sending or receiving MS) are encouraged to join in and to inform Commission and other Member States about their participation.

 - Form of recognition: The very broad and general wording of Directive 2001/40/EC provides for discretion as regards the practical modalities (procedural details) for mutual recognition in accordance with practical needs and national legislation.
-The form proposed in Annex 39 of the Schengen Handbook is one possible but not the exclusive way to proceed. - Legally speaking, all relevant elements of the return decision issued by Member State A are recognised by Member State B, including recognition of the statement that the third-country national is illegally staying and enjoys a period of voluntary departure with effect for the territory of the recognising Member State B. - The recognising Member State enjoys three different "safeguards": - 1) use of the standard form of annex 39 is made on a voluntary basis only; this always leaves Member States with the option not to recognise a return decision issued by another Member State in a specific individual case; - 2) the first Member State may only grant a period of voluntary departure in accordance with Article 7 if there is no "counter indication", such as a risk of absconding.
-The "prescreening" of the personal situation of returnees in accordance with Article 7 which has to be carried out by the first Member State may be a helpful reassurance for the recognising transit Member State; - 3) if something goes wrong and the returnee needs to be removed at the cost of the transit State, all cost related to removal can be charged to the first Member State in application of Decision 2004/191.
+The form proposed in Annex 39 of the Schengen Handbook is one possible but not the exclusive way to proceed. - Legally speaking, all relevant elements of the return decision issued by Member State A are recognised by Member State B, including recognition of the statement that the third-country national is illegally staying and enjoys a period of voluntary departure with effect for the territory of the recognising Member State B. - The recognising Member State enjoys three different "safeguards": - 1.
+Use of the standard form of annex 39 is made on a voluntary basis only; this always leaves Member States with the option not to recognise a return decision issued by another Member State in a specific individual case. - 2.
+The first Member State may only grant a period of voluntary departure in accordance with Article 7 if there is no "counter indication", such as a risk of absconding.
+The "pre-screening" of the personal situation of returnees in accordance with Article 7 which has to be carried out by the first Member State may be a helpful reassurance for the recognising transit Member State. - 3.
+If something goes wrong and the returnee needs to be removed at the cost of the transit State, all cost related to removal can be charged to the first Member State in application of Decision 2004/191.

 6.5.
-Practical compliance - transit by air (Directive 2003/110/EC)
+Practical compliance - transit by air (Directive 2003-110)